PhysicsOfMobility/ridepy/doc/cython_deepdive.rst

 Cython wrapping internals
 =========================
-Here we will detail the design decisions we made while implementing the core components of `theSimulator` in cython.
+Here we will detail the design decisions we made while implementing the core components of `ridepy` in cython.
 Our goals were

 * The calling code would require minimal changes while switching from pure python components  to their cython equivalents.